engagetech/frontend-coding-challenge/README.md

 The back end service can be run from the `backend` directory by following these steps
 1. open a terminal from the `backend` directory
-2. run  `npm install` to install the dependencies required to run the back end service
+2. run  `npm ci` to install the dependencies required to run the back end service
 3. after successful packages installation, run `npm run dev`, the starts the back end service.

 If it launches correctly you should see the following in the console: